mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 To determine the best-fitting model parameters $\textbf{x}$, the model $\textbf{f}(\textbf{x})$ is fitted to the observed data by minimising the mean squared error (MSE) between the model predictions and the experimental observations.
 The model parameters are optimised using gradient-based methods or genetic algorithms to minimise the error

 The figure below illustrates the results of this fitting process.
 The *true* model, which was used to generate the synthetic observations, is also plotted for reference.
+Although the disagreement between the true and fitted models may appear small, this fitting process can create a misleading sense of certainty regarding the model parameters.
+Such overconfidence can have significant consequences for downstream design tasks.

 ![](/assets/images/fitted-model.png)